1983 French municipal elections

 Municipal elections were held in France on 6 and 13 March 1983.
 President François Mitterrand and leader of the Socialist Party held power since May 1981.

 The left-wing coalition of the Socialists and Communists, in power for only two years, was defeated in the 1983 local elections by the RPR-UDF right-wing opposition.
 Voter disillusionment with Pierre Mauroy government's tournant de la rigueur ("austerity turn") played a key role in the defeat.
-The Communists lost Saint-Étienne and Reims, while the PS lost Tourcoing, Grenoble, and Roubaix.
+The Communists lost Saint-Étienne and Reims, while the Socialist Party lost Tourcoing, Grenoble, and Roubaix.
 They narrowly held Marseille (with Gaston Defferre) against Jean-Claude Gaudin (UDF).
 In Paris, RPR Leader Jacques Chirac was easily re-elected, sweeping all arrondissements.